Component plugin

 mount

 The mount method is used for client and server environments.
-On server it has to return a string.
-On client it has to mount the widget to HTML and return promise that resolves after mounting the widget to DOM is completed.
+On the server it must return an HTML string.
+On the client it mounts the widget into the DOM and returns a promise that resolves when mounting is complete.

 unmount

 The unmount method is the opposite of the mount method.
-On server it's not used but on client it has to unmount the widget from HTML and return a promise that resolves after unmounting the widget from DOM is completed.
+On the server it is not used.
+On the client it must unmount the widget from the DOM and return a promise that resolves when unmounting is complete.

 update

-The update method is called after changing widget state and it has to update DOM.
+The update method is called after changing widget state or props and must update the DOM to reflect the new state.

 setState